 Adults with mental health issues are all too often a forgotten part of our society.
 Without the right help, these individuals can live a lonely life surrounded by a stigma that is perpetuated by a deep misunderstanding of the challenges faced by those who suffer from poor mental health.

-Regardless of the diagnosis that they have been given, the varying symptoms and effects of mental health issues can make it extremely difficult to live a normal life without specialist support and unwavering compassion – two things which can be provided by our experienced live in carers.
+Regardless of the diagnosis that they have been given, the varying symptoms and effects of mental health issues can make it extremely difficult to live a normal life without specialist support and unwavering compassion – two things which can be provided by our experienced live in care services.

-Mental health issues can affect people in various ways.
+Mental health can affect people in various ways.
 The sheer complexity of mental disorders makes helping those in need especially challenging, but live in care can go some way to ensuring that your loved one is safe, secure and fully supported through the good days and the bad days.

-If you are a primary carer for someone with poor mental health, we can provide short-term respite live in care services while you take some time out for yourself.
+If you are a primary carer for someone with poor mental health, we can provide short-term respite live in care while you take some time out for yourself.